-- Developing a Workplace Bullying Policy and Procedures by the WHS and HR Staff for approval by the General Manager. - Submit to WHS Committee and Manex, then Council, for consideration and adoption thereafter to all Staff to note by email and hard copy. - All Officers, Workers and Councillors will be trained in the Policy & Procedures. - All Officers and Supervisors will receive written instructions on how they are to ensure the Policy and Procedures are followed, enforced and assistance provided to Staff with concerns. - All new Officers, Workers and Councillors will be trained in their WHS responsibilities including adherence to the WHS Policy and Procedures and the Code of Conduct as part of their induction process as per Section 27/29 of the WHS Act 2011. - Information about workplace bullying can be given to workers and officers in a number of ways talking directly, tool box / staff meetings, Council newsletters, posters and emails.
+- Developing a Workplace Bullying Policy and Procedures by the WHS and HR Staff for approval by the General Manager. - Submit to WHS Committee and ELT, then Council, for consideration and adoption thereafter to all Staff to note by email and hard copy. - All Officers, Workers and Councillors will be trained in the Policy & Procedures. - All Officers and Supervisors will receive written instructions on how they are to ensure the Policy and Procedures are followed, enforced and assistance provided to Staff with concerns. - All new Officers, Workers and Councillors will be trained in their WHS responsibilities including adherence to the WHS Policy and Procedures and the Code of Conduct as part of their induction process as per Section 27/29 of the WHS Act 2011. - Information about workplace bullying can be given to workers and officers in several ways - talking directly, toolbox / staff meetings, Council newsletters, posters and emails.